 The RAD, or Rental Assistance Demonstration Program, is a new program initiated by HUD to address the underfunded capital needs of public housing apartments across the country.
 Through RAD, Fort Worth Housing Solutions is able to seek private funding options that assist in renovating many of our properties, some of which have been in long disrepair, keeping them viable and most importantly affordable.
 The RAD program converts public housing subsidies into project-based rental assistance contracts.
 These contracts can be leveraged against private debt sources to raise the necessary funds for significant rehabilitation or renovation.

-Through RAD, Fort Worth Housing Solutions is deconcentrating public housing and relocating Butler residents to affordable housing in neighborhoods across the city.
+Through RAD, Fort Worth Housing Solutions is deconcentrating low-income housing and enabling Butler residents to move to affordable housing in neighborhoods across the city.
 Residents benefit from upgraded and in some cases, new homes while still paying about 30 percent of their adjusted income for rent.

-Residents can choose from more than 20 mixed-income properties in neighborhoods with better access to good schools, jobs, transportation, grocery stores and supportive services.
+Residents can choose from more than a dozen mixed-income properties in neighborhoods with better access to good schools, jobs, transportation, grocery stores and supportive services.
 The agency is using a lottery system to give all residents an equal chance to move to the property of their choice.

-No. They are relocating to more than 16 properties that are located in many different communities in Fort Worth.
+No. They are relocating to more than a dozen properties that are located in many different communities in Fort Worth.
 Typically, fewer than 20% of the units in a single property are set aside for RAD.
 At Stallion Pointe, for example, there are only 15 RAD units in the 264-unit apartment complex.
-So 15 families moved from Butler into these units in Dec.
+A total of 15 families moved from Butler into these units in Dec.
 2017.

 Residents receive notices as RAD units become available at various properties.
 They return an interest form by the cut-off date that indicates their preference for a property.
 Once all forms are received for each property, names are entered into a database and lottery numbers are randomly assigned to each person.
 Then FWHS uses software to randomly select lottery numbers, which identify the residents who will relocate to the new property.